OpenGHz/Imitate-All/README.md

 ## Parameter Configuration

 **Before training or inference**, parameter configuration is necessary. **Create a Python file in the ./task_configs directory with the same name as the task ( not recommended to modify or rename the example_task.py file directly)** to configure the task.
 This configuration mainly involves modifying various paths (using the replace_task_name function to **use default paths** or manually specifying paths), camera names (camera_names), robot number (robot_num, **set to 2 for dual-arm tasks**), and so on.
-Below is an example from example_task.py, which demonstrates how to modify configs based on the default configuration in template.py without needing to rewrite everything (for more adjustable configurations, refer to ./task_configs/template.py):
+Below is an example from example_task.py, which demonstrates how to modify configs based on the default configuration in template.py without rewriting everything (for more adjustable configurations, refer to ./task_configs/template.py):

 <p align="center">
   <img src="images/basic_config.png" />
 </p>

-When training with default paths, place the converted HDF5 format data in the ./data/hdf5/<task_name> folder.
+When training with default paths, place the .hdf5 data files in the ./data/hdf5/<task_name> folder.
 You can create the directory with the following command:

 ```bash
 mkdir -p data/hdf5